 You can see who has viewed your LinkedIn profile from notifications on your feed.
 So when spotting a potential client or job opportunity from someone viewing your profile, there's no harm in connecting directly with that person and getting some feedback to identify why they looked at your page.
 Is there anything you can help them with?
 It pays to offer your services in a professional way if appropriate.

-For any connections outside your network, you can get noticed by engaging with and commenting on their posts.
+For any connections outside of your network, you can get noticed by engaging with and commenting on their posts.
 Offering a freebie on your feed is sure to bring in the contacts!
-We know there's no such thing as a free lunch but offering up a service that doesn't take up too much of your time, but will certainly score you brownie points, is well worth considering.
+We know there's no such thing as a free lunch, but offering up a service that doesn't take up too much of your time will certainly score you brownie points and is well worth considering.